 - DO Bring a pocket snack like an energy bar – you can’t eat during the test but having a snack is good if you step out to the bathroom.

 - DO Have a totem for support – something small that belongs to someone you care about that you can have in your pocket or on you.

 - DO Bring everything your GMAT instructions tell you to bring.

 If you’ve been doing good timed practice, you should have a good sense of the pacing of the test and how it should feel.
-Rely on this and the techniques you’ve learned for working the different types and styles of questions.
-The ideal state is to be on auto-pilot.
+Rely on this and the techniques you’ve learned for working with the different types and styles of questions.
+The ideal state is to be on autopilot.
 This means you’re just doing the work in an unemotional state.
 Remember, build a routine for the week before the test and you’ll be in your best mental state for the big day.
 Good luck!